roger-beathard/mydocs/mac-docs/MacLaptopSetup.md

             Open up System Preferences->Trackpad

-            In the Point&amp;Click section, enable &quot;Tap to click&quot;
+            In the Point selection, Click enable "Tap to click";

 2. Enabling 3 finger dragging or selection option.
 This option allows you to drag windows, text select or square selection with three finger touch.

             Open up System Preference->Accessibility

-            Select the &quot;Mouse &amp; Trackpad&quot; option
+            Select the "Mouse"; Trackpad; option

             Select the "Trackpad Options".